tracim/tracim/backend/doc/migration.md

 This example is a bit tricky because, it is in fact, not working properly on recent versions of MariaDB and MySQL (versions 8 and later), this is related to issue in alembic support for these database.

-A fix that should work on any database, should be :
+A fix that should work on any database, should be:

 ```python
 from alembic import op